dvsa/dvsa-design-system/app/views/get-started/accessibility-testing/README.md

 Here is a list of useful resources for accessibility testing.

-1. The DWP have a great [Accessibility manual](https://accessibility-manual.dwp.gov.uk/) sharing guidance and best practice
+1. The DWP have a great [accessibility manual](https://accessibility-manual.dwp.gov.uk/) sharing guidance and best practice